binomialhq/poly/doc/SPECIFICATION.md

 `path` applies to parameterized endpoints, where the value of the attribute will replace some template variable.
 For example, if an expression declares some URL endpoint such as `items/{itemId}`, the template `itemId` would be replaced by the value in `path`.
-All other options should be clear.

 ### Parameters

 ```
-parameter   =  location field / field
+parameter   =  [ location ] field
 ```

 Parameters extend on Fields by specifying the Location in which the field is to appear.
-This means that Parameters are constructs that are meant for use within the context of some API related declaration, such as Procedures.
-The Location appears first in the construct.
-When omitted, `body` is assumed as the default, saving some typing.
-The exception to this is when the field is declared by reference, and the reference is a field that declares a location of its own.
-In that case, the default is overriden by the reference, while the reference can be overriden by an explicit location.
+When omitted, `body` is assumed as the default Location, saving some typing.
+The exception to this is when the field is declared by Reference, and the Reference is a field that declares a Location of its own.
+In that case, the default is overriden by the Reference, while the Reference can be overriden by an explicit Location.

 ### Parameter Lists